predragf/symc/README.md

 ### Contact ###

-For any further information please contact the developer directly me
+For any further information feel free to contact me directly.

-* Repo owner or admin
-* Other community or team contact